-We operate a registration scheme for the tattoo artists and their premises to be registered with the Council.
-This is a requirement under Section 15 of the Local Government (Miscellaneous Provisions) Act 1982.
+We operate a registration scheme for both the tattoo artists and their premises, both of which have to be registered with the council.
+This is a requirement under the Local Government (Miscellaneous Provisions) Act 1982.
 Anyone found to be running an unregistered tattooing business could have their equipment seized and face a fine of up to £1000.

-If you would like to open a tattoo studio you are advised that planning permission may be required.
-For further information contact the Planning Department, St Helens Council, Development Services, Town Hall, Victoria Square, St Helens, WA10 1HP.
-Tel: 01744 676219 or visit www.sthelens.gov.uk/planning .
+If you would like to open a tattoo studio, you are advised that planning permission may be required.
+For further information, please call the planning department on 01744 676219 or visit in person at St Helens Council, Town Hall, Victoria Square, St Helens, WA10 1HP.
 Failure to obtain planning permission may result in formal action being taken.

-Unregistered tattooists often work from home or at ‘tattoo parties’ using cheap kits bought online.
-These kits can be poor quality and come without instructions on how to clean the equipment effectively.
-The inks provided have also been found to contain bacteria and high levels of toxic metals.
+Unregistered tattooists often work from home or at ‘tattoo parties’ and often using cheap kits that can be bought online.
+These kits are often of poor quality and come without instructions, resulting in unclean equipment which can put the tattooist and the customer at risk of infection.
+Also, investigations have found that the inks provided sometimes contain dangerous bacteria and high levels of toxic metals.

-Prevention of infection is not just a case of using a new needle for each person, sharing any equipment, including items like ink pots, is a risk.
+Prevention of infection is not just a case of using a new needle for each person as sharing any equipment, including items like ink pots, can pose a risk.

-The tattooing procedure can be likened to minor surgery; if it is done incorrectly or by a person who does not have the suitable controls in place you could be putting yourself at risk of contracting unwanted blood borne viruses
+Using an unregistered tattooist, often at a reduced price, is simply not worth the risk.
+It needs to be remembered that the tattooing procedure is similar to minor surgery in that if it is carried out incorrectly or by someone who does not have suitable controls in place, you could be putting yourself at risk of contracting a blood-borne virus.

 No available documents.